SIM350-maker/Feedback-Modal-Component/README.md

 1. **Clone or Download** this repository.

 2. **Open `index.html`** in your browser:
-   - Click the "Give Feedback" button to open the modal.
+   - Click the "Give Feedback" button.
    - Choose a rating from 1 to 10.
    - Click **Submit** or **Cancel**.

-3. To include this modal in your project:
-   - Copy `index.html` content into your own page.
-   - Include links to `styles.css` and `script.js`.
-   - Make sure the file paths are correct.
+3. Ensure you have a local MySQL database named `feedback_db` and a table named `feedback` with a `rating` column.

+4. PHP backend (`submit_rating.php`) handles data storage via AJAX.

 ---

 ## 🛠️ Customization

-- **Change colors** in `styles.css` to match your brand.
+- Change styles in `styles.css`
-- Modify the **modal text/question** directly in the `index.html`.
+- Modify text in `index.html`
-- Extend functionality with backend integration (e.g., saving feedback).
+- Adjust or extend backend logic in `submit_rating.php`

 ---

 ## 📦 Dependencies

-This widget uses **no external libraries** – pure HTML, CSS, and vanilla JavaScript.
+No external libraries – built with HTML, CSS, and vanilla JavaScript.

 ---